Life As a Manufacturing Engineer

 - National Instruments LabVIEW

-What education is needed to be a Manufacturing Engineer?
+What education or degrees do I need to become a Manufacturing Engineer?

 How Long Does it Take to Become a Manufacturing Engineer?